Skip to content

 InfiniTEA moves governed artifacts.

 The compliance structure is the same across industries — know your subject, document every action, report incidents, track credentials, retain records.
 InfiniTEA OS encodes that structure once and swaps the domain layer.
+It operates below the communication and project-management stack, so compliance evidence exists regardless of what tools sit above it.

 Core Platform